 From: General Secretariat of the Council

-То: Delegations
+To: Delegations

-No. prev. doc.: 10910/24 + ADD 1
+No. prev. doc.: 8818/25

-No. Cion doc.: 11566/23 + ADD 1 - COM(2023) 416 final + Annexes

 Subject: Proposal for a Directive of the European Parliament and of the Council on Soil Monitoring and Resilience (Soil Monitoring Law)

-- General approach
+- Analysis of the final compromise text with a view to agreement